nielskee/draft-articles/TechnicalHiringPart2.md

   their users, customers, and colleagues.
 If I see some indications that developers are motivated by making things better for people, this makes me happy.
-This could be adoption of better test-driven approaches to get the product right, more secure code to protect users, more efficient code to improve battery life on a user's device, improving readability and clarity of code for their colleagues.
+This could be adoption of better test-driven approaches to get the product right for users or more secure code to protect them, more efficient code to improve battery life on a user's device, or improving readability and clarity of code for their colleagues.

-- **Bias for action** : it's something of a Silicon Valley term, but it's widely applicable in tech as a desirable trait.
-You want people who are going to try things, measure how they work, learn, and adapt.
-Look for evidence that people run spikes, experiments and proofs-of-concept, and that they change their approach depending on results.
-Software development is full of uncertainty, but analysis, whiteboarding sessions and endless discussions do little to reduce the uncertainty.
-Build, measure, learn.
+- **Action-oriented** : it's something of a Silicon Valley term, but it's widely applicable in tech as a desirable trait.
+You want people who are going to do things, measure how they work, learn, and adapt.
+Some of this will be shaped by the way their organisation works, but still look for evidence that people run spikes, experiments and proofs-of-concept, and adapt their approach.

 ## Personal projects and meetups : a note of caution